hao-mai/workspace/README.md

 ## Welcome

-This is my small repo created to highlight my experience with Django.
+The repo is called workspace where different applications will be created to highlight my experience with Django.
+First project is:

 * Create a RESTful API that allows developers to interact with data stored in a database.
 This app will provide various functionalities and features for devs with data already generated and/or new data to be created for an app called `virtual_library`.